-You must apply for OPT at the International Programs Office no more than 90 days prior to your program end date (#5 on I-20), but it is recommended that you attend an OPT workshop earlier in your last semester.
+You must apply for OPT at the International Programs Office no more than 90 days prior to your program end date, but it is recommended that you complete the OPT workshop requirement earlier in your last semester.

 Bring the following documents to the appointment with the International Programs Advisor:

-- Completed OPT Request Form with advisor's signature.
+- Completed OPT Request Form (located in the OPT request form)

-- Two color standard passport photos with name and admission number written on the back; (do not trim the photos as the image will be scanned).
+- Two color standard passport photos with name and admission number written on the back

 - Color copy of your visa(s)

 The International Programs Advisor will confirm your eligibility before providing you with guidance as to a recommendation on the OPT forms.